End Conscription Campaign: Apartheid government's policy on military conscription

 The apartheid government had a policy of compulsory conscription for young white men who were expected to perform military service at regular intervals, starting with an extended training which began in the year immediately following the one in which they left school or as soon as they turned 16, whichever came last.
 Many were granted deferment, for example to attend university and complete an undergraduate degree first, but very few young men were exempted from conscription for any reason other than being medically unfit or for a race classification error.
 Valid reasons included conscientious objection based on religious beliefs, but these exceptions were tightened in 1974.
 Increasingly stringent laws were passed increasing periods of service, broadening the base of eligible white men who could be called up, and providing stringent sentences for those men who objected.

-Conscripts comprised a significant part of the South African Defence Force.
+Conscripts comprised the majority of the South African Defence Force.